Nilda Callañaupa Alvarez: Weaving in the Peruvian Highlands: Dreaming Patterns, Weaving Memories

 Published in 2007 (available in Spanish or English), this book provides a general survey of textile traditions from nine communities of the Cusco region.
 Sections of the book include: traditional clothing, the weaving process, designs, textile traditions, and preserving traditions, in which detailed information is provided on the parts of the loom, dyeing plants (natural dye), and the significance of designs.

 Textile Traditions of Chinchero: A Living Heritage

 Published in 2012, this bi-lingual book takes a closer look at the weaving traditions of Callañaupa Alvarez's hometown of Chinchero.
 While her first book provides a cursory glimpse into various weaving communities, Textile Traditions of Chinchero delves deeper and explores in depth the many complex traditions of a single community.
-Sections of the book include historical information on Chinchero, traditional textiles and clothing, stages of textile production, Chinchero designs, and the impact of the Centro de Textiles Tradicionales del Cusco (Center for Traditional Textiles of Cusco).
+Sections of the book include historical information on Chinchero, traditional textiles and clothing, stages of textile production, Chinchero designs, and the impact of the CTTC.